SPEED0U/Statify/README.md

 The following configuration example will be generated in the file `local.settings.json` when you will run the bot for the first time.
 Once the file generated the bot will ask you to fill **every** settings as your convenance.

-Make sure to check **commits** to see if a parameter has been added, if so you'll have to add the new line in the `local.settings.json` file.
+Make sure to check **commits** to see if a parameter has been added.
+If a new parameter has been added you'll have to add the new line in the `local.settings.json` file.

 ```JSON
 {